 History: Global Empires Units 1 and 2

-In a world dominated by land empires that stretched from China to Central Europe, the kingdoms of the West set out into the Atlantic hoping to establish a sea route to India.
-In the process they created new empires that spanned the globe and created the modern world.
+With Eurasia dominated by land empires from China to Central Europe, the kingdoms of the West set out into the Atlantic to find a new trade route to India.
+In the process they created empires that spanned the globe and shaped the modern world.

 Unit 2 focuses on the British Empire in North America, its relationship with rival empires, indigenous peoples and colonists.

 Who is it for?

-Global Empires is for students who are interested in how Western Europeans came to have so much influence in the modern world.
-If you enjoy reading and learning about history and plan to study it in Year 12, Global Empires will give you a great background into the events that are studied in History Revolutions (Units 3 and 4), especially France and America.
+Global Empires is for students who are interested in how the political map of the modern world came to be and the forces that shaped it and continue to shape it today.
+If you enjoy reading and learning about history and plan to study it in Year 12, Global Empires will give you a great background into the events that are studied in History Revolutions Units 3 and 4.

 What do you do?

-Students will be involved in a range of historical learning activities such as analysing visual and written primary sources, researching secondary sources, producing essay and short answer questions and participating in forum discussions.
-Students are also expected to do some of their own research and reading into subject topics, therefore having reliable access to the internet is essential.
+You will be involved in a range of historical learning activities such as analysing visual and written primary sources, researching secondary sources, producing essay and short answer questions and participating in forum discussions.
+You are expected to do some independent research into subject topics.

 What skills do you need?

 What skills do you develop?

-Students will develop critical reading and thinking skills as they pull together historical evidence to form their own views of the past.
-Utilising weekly “readers” as well as online resources, internet classrooms and class discussion forums to help develop understanding, student will develop an awareness of historical thinking skills while structuring written responses that are needed throughout VCE.
+You will develop critical reading and thinking skills as you pull together historical evidence to form your own views of the past.
+Utilising weekly “readers” as well as online resources, internet classrooms and class discussion forums to help develop understanding, you will develop an awareness of historical thinking skills while structuring written responses that are needed throughout VCE.

 Things to think about